ayamflow/AngularInject/README.md

 ###Todo
 1. Allow to remove an injection from the module
 2. Make the plugin work if no injection exists ( with module declared like angular.module('controller', 'MyCtrl', function() ...))
+3. Insure that the modified line is really the [ function() from the module

 ##Contributing
 Feel free to modify, share, comment any bug or fork.
 Just [drop a tweet](http://twitter.com/ayamflow) if you do !